robinmetral/website/pages/notes/weeknote-29-languedoc-trip.md

 - also Pézenas has [petits pâtés](https://www.herault-tourisme.com/fr/bien-manger/notre-art-de-vivre/nos-recettes-de-specialites-locales/petits-pates-de-pezenas/)!!
 A local specialty, little dough pockets filled with a lamb-spice-etc mixture that tastes... sweet?
 And lemony
 - we swap plane trees for chestnut trees, feels like home
 - eve: [Chai Christine Cannac](https://maps.app.goo.gl/HncReDVYsDUbtien9) in Bédarieux, a pioneer in Languedoc nature wines.
 Christine is super welcoming and warm and serves amazing wines
 - Olargues: another Plus Beaux Villages de France® village, on a small hill with the Jaur river circling it, must have been good for defending it.
-Climbed to the tower, walked the streets, small Sunday morning market
+Climbed to the tower, walked the streets, escalier de la Commanderie (love that one of the sights is a staircase), small Sunday morning market
 - favorite thing in the village was [this épicerie fine](https://maps.app.goo.gl/qDN2athqXPqxNhGaA), local wine food crafts
 - drive to the other side of the Montagne Noire, goodbye chestnut trees hello garrigue, dense green oak forests
 - [middle-of-nowhere lunch](https://maps.app.goo.gl/EJzJYrxVyxPS87yQA) by the vineyards of the AOC Muscat de Saint-Jean-de-Minervois[^3] (sweet wine, aromas of pear)